icodejsx/Typescript-tutorial/README.md

 # Defining Type in typeScript

 Types in typeScript HELPS when declaring values to variables either in a function or when ever you want to pass a parameter

+# objects and Array in TypeScript

+In typeScript Array and Object works the same way as in typeScript but then the only difference is that when trying to reasign a variable IN OBJECT YOU WONT BE ABLE TO REPLACE A STRING WITH A ANUMBER OR VISE VERSER